habibcilmd-cardiologist/dr-cil/content/en/services/pulmonary-valve/index.md

       answer: "Mild regurgitation usually does not require treatment.
 Valve replacement may be needed in severe regurgitation."
 ---

 Pulmonary valve disease is dysfunction of the valve between the right ventricle and pulmonary artery.
 It has two main forms: pulmonary stenosis and pulmonary regurgitation.
-Assoc.
+Cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in diagnosing and treating pulmonary valve diseases.

 ## What is Pulmonary Valve Disease?